-A violation of any of these Standards of Professional Conduct may be grounds for administrative action and possible revocation of the CMCA certification by CAMICB.
+A violation of any of these Standards of Professional Conduct may be grounds for administrative action and possible revocation of the CMCA credential by CAMICB.

 If you believe that a clear violation has occurred, a complaint may be filed.
-Complaints filed against active CMCAs are taken seriously and managed through Enforcement Procedures for CMCA Standards of Professional Conduct approved by the CAMICB Board of Commissioners.
+Complaints filed against active CMCAs are taken seriously and managed through the Enforcement Procedures for the CMCA Standards of Professional Conduct.

-As a reminder, the key reporting relationship in a community association is the manager's reporting relationship with the volunteer Board.
+As a reminder, the key reporting relationship in a community association is between the manager and the volunteer Board.
 The manager is hired by and reports directly to the elected Board of Directors.
-CAMCIB will not become engaged in a matter in which that reporting relationship is in place: the manager is acting at the direction of and with the full knowledge of the elected Board of Directors.
+CAMICB will not become engaged in a matter in which that reporting relationship is in place: the manager is acting at the direction of and with the full knowledge of the elected Board of Directors.

 Furthermore, if there is an underlying operational issue within the community or if the Board is acting in violation of law or regulation, that issue must be addressed with the appropriate regulatory body.
 If the complaint is criminal in nature, the appropriate authorities should be notified.
 In both cases, indicate on the complaint form that there is an ongoing investigation and supply supporting documentation.
 Review of the complaint will be suspended until judgment has been issued by a court or regulatory body.